 100,000 = 30,000/(1+r) 1 + 30,000/(1+r) 2 + 40,000/(1+r) 3 + 45,000/ (1+r) 4

 On computation, r = 15.37%.
 Thus, if the rate of return from the project is expected to be greater than 15.37%, then the project shall be accepted else to be rejected.

-In Equity Research, Discounted Cash Flow model is used to find the fundamental value of the company (fair value of the firm)
+In Equity Research, DCF Analysis is used to find the fundamental value of the company (fair value of the firm)

 #2 – Leveraged Buyout Model

 A leveraged Buyout (LBO) is the acquisition of a public or private company with a significant amount of borrowed funds.
 After the purchase of the company, the Debt/Equity ratio is generally greater than 1 (debt constituting majority of the portion).
 During the ownership, the firm’s cash flows are used for servicing of the debt amounts and the interest.
 The overall return realised by the investors is computed by the exit flow of the company (EBIT or EBITDA) and the amount of the debt which has been paid over the time horizon.
 This kind of strategy is largely used in leveraged finance with sponsors like Private Equity firms who want to acquire companies with an objective of selling them at a profit in the future.

 If you want to learn LBO Modeling professionally, then you may want to look at 12+ hours of LBO Modeling Course

 An illustrative example is stated as below with the Parameters and Assumptions:

 - XYZ Private Equity partners purchase ABC target company for 5 times forward EBITDA at the end of Year Zero (before the commencement of the operations)